Peaceful Unification Advisory Council

 The Peaceful Unification Advisory Council is the constitutional organization, established in accordance with the Article 92 of the Constitution of the Republic of Korea and the National Unification Advisory Council Act (Korea) to advise the President of South Korea on the formulation of peaceful unification policy.
 This had been organized in October 1980.
+The National Unification Advisory Council is established at 27 October 1980, under South Korean President Chun Doo-hwan, as Advisory Council on Peaceful Unification Policy.'

 The Chairperson of the Council is the President of South Korea and the Executive Vice-Chairperson is a minister-levelled officer.

-Upon the inauguration of the new executive vice-person, the organisation changed its English name from NUAC to PUAC, The Peaceful Unification Advisory Council.
+Upon the inauguration of the new executive vice-person, the organization changed its English name from NUAC to PUAC, The Peaceful Unification Advisory Council.
 In 2017, the 18th National Unification Advisory Council was launched.

 History

+After the Korean War, the divided South and North Korea was under an unsettling environment of hostility.
+Multiple violent clashes along the Joint Security Area, assassination of the Korean President Park Jung-hee, and diplomatic competition drove the two nations only but further from each other.
 The National Unification Advisory Council is established at 27 October 1980 as Advisory Council on Peaceful Unification Policy.
 The Act of the Advisory Council on Peaceful Unification Policy (Act No. 3383) was promulgated on 14 March 1981.
 The Secretariat of the Advisory Council on Peaceful Unification Policy was established on 7 April 1981.
 The 1st Advisory Council on Peaceful Unification Policy was launched on 5 June 1981.

 The Advisory Council on Peaceful Unification Policy was renamed into National Unification Advisory Council as Article 92 of the Constitution on 29 October 1988.
 The National Unification Advisory Council Act (Act No. 4000, partially amended) was promulgated on 17 February 1988.
 The 16th NUAC was launched on 1 July 2013.
 The 17th NUAC was launched on 1 July 2015.